urbanjost/M_CLI2/README.md

 **This is how the interface works --**

 * Pass in a string that looks like the command you would use to execute the program with all values specified.
-  Now all the values in the prototype should be updated using values from the command line and ready to use.
+  Now all the values in the prototype should be updated using values from the command line and ready to query.
-* you read the results with the get_args(3f) procedure
+* you read the results with the get_args(3f) procedure or one of its variants (if you want to use fixed length.
+  CHARACTER variables or fixed-size arrays).

 ## DOCUMENTATION